ana0209/ana0209.github.io/_posts/2020-10-17-Solution-for-Problem-5-in-Chapter-21-of-NLA-by-Trefethen-and-Bau.md

 The implementation of the faster, column by column by column update is [here](https://gist.github.com/ana0209/e655c111c694aeaf2ec315b79be0a78a).

-This version takes advantage of the fact that at each step $i$ we have all the information we need to update the column $i+1$ in the triangular matrix.
+This version takes advantage of the fact that at each step $i$ we have all the information we need to update the column $i+1$ in the reduced matrix.
 Below you can find the explanation of this faster method.
 For the sake of clarity,  I skip the permutations in the explanation and focus on the column update.

 After performing the algorithm for $i$ steps we know matrices $L_i$ that do elimination at each step.